 Post Separation Divorce Services

-– Not sure how to leave your kids out out of the conflict
+– Not sure how to leave your kids out of the conflict?

-– Need to develop a new type of relationship with your ex
+– Need to develop a new type of relationship with your ex-partner?

-Note: This Business does not conduct any Practice Note 8 Interventions: Parenting Time and Parenting Responsibilities Assessments (formerly known as Custody Assessments or Bilateral Assessments).
+Note: This Business does not conduct any Practice Note 7 Interventions, and Practice Note 8 Interventions: Parenting Time and Parenting Responsibilities Assessments (formerly known as Custody Assessments or Bilateral Assessments).